saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 Dynamic allocation is advised, in particular, for all automated mobile application testing in CI/CD environments.

-To enable dynamic device allocation, you must specify the `deviceName`, `platformName`, and `platformVersion` capabilities at a minimum.
+To enable dynamic device allocation, you should specify the `deviceName` and `platformName`, and `platformVersion` capabilities at a minimum.
 The following table provides information about accepted values.

 :::note
 The following sample values are presented using case for readability, but capabilities values are not case-sensitive, so there is no distinction between `iPhone` and `iphone`, for example.